Storia-AI/sage/README.md

 Features:
 - **Dead-simple set-up.** Run *two scripts* and you have a functional chat interface for your code.
 That's really it.
 - **Heavily documented answers.** Every response shows where in the code the context for the answer was pulled from.
 Let's build trust in the AI.
+- **Runs locally or on the cloud.**
+    - Want privacy?
+No problem: you can use [Marqo](https://github.com/marqo-ai/marqo) for embeddings + vector store and [Ollama](ollama.com) for the chat LLM.
+    - Want speed and high performance?
+Also no problem.
+We support OpenAI batch embeddings + [Pinecone](https://www.pinecone.io/) for the vector store + OpenAI or Anthropic for the chat LLM.
 - **Plug-and-play.** Want to improve the algorithms powering the code understanding/generation?
 We've made every component of the pipeline easily swappable.
-Customize to your heart's content.
+Google-grade engineering standards allow you to customize to your heart's content.

 # How to run it
 ## Indexing the codebase